jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

   `yarn.lock` file is sometimes nice to hide).

-My solution to all of these problems is to view the diffs in Vim, with the help of a few Vim plugins and a few git aliases.
+My solution to all of these problems is to view the diffs in Vim, with the help of two Vim plugins and two git aliases.
 Before we get to that, here's a screenshot:

 {% img fullwidth /images/git-review.png git review %}